Welcome

 Introduction

 Appeals are a key part of the civil justice system, providing a structured way to challenge decisions of lower courts.
-For SQE1, you must know the correct route for appeals, the legal grounds on which an appeal may be brought, and the rules for obtaining permission to appeal.
+For SQE1, you must know the correct route for appeals, the legal grounds on which an appeal may be brought, and the rules for obtaining permission.
 This article explains the main appeal pathways, the grounds for appeal, and the permission process, including special cases such as leapfrog appeals.
+It also clarifies the scope of appellate intervention under CPR Part 52 and the practical steps and time limits for starting an appeal.

 Appeal Routes: Which Court Hears the Appeal?